expectocode/telegram-analysis/README.md

 Usage Guide
 ---------------
 To start with, I recommend putting your json chatlogs in a folder with the scripts, so that your /path/to/chatlog.jsonl won't be a mess of relative path shenanigans.
+You can do this with the dumper's config.yaml file or by copying the files (the first is better long-term in my opinion).

+I recommend using the -h/--help option on all the scripts rather than reading this quick run-through of the scripts, as the help text will be more detailed and correct for your version.
 ______

  - Get all the text from a chat and print to standard output (one line per message): `./getalltext.py /path/to/chatlog.jsonl`